planariangames/eldritchgambit/Eldritch_Gambit_Characters.md

 suspiciously convenient Skill during play, they should make up a likely story about why they have it.

-Like Classes and Origin, broadly worded Skills may backfire if they are not a good fit for the task.
+Like Careers and Origin, broadly worded Skills may backfire if they are not a good fit for the task.
 To prevent this, try to phrase Skills as “Verb-noun” combos such as “Assess treasure”, “Skin carcasses,” or “Speak Dwarvish.”
 If you are playing in a well-defined setting, there